Skip to main content

 Connect Bitbucket

 On the Bitbucket tab, click Connect Bitbucket →.
-You’re redirected to bitbucket.org.Bitbucket shows the permissions Lettuce is requesting (Account: Read, Workspace membership: Read, Projects: Read, Repositories: Read+Write, Webhooks: Read+Write).
+You’re redirected to bitbucket.org.Bitbucket shows the permissions Lettuce is requesting (Account: Read, Workspace membership: Read, Projects: Read, Repositories: Read+Write, Webhooks: Read+Write — see below for why).
 Click Grant access.Bitbucket redirects you back to Lettuce.

 3